byllc/js_othello/README.markdown

-* Simple Othello/Reversi Game in Javascript
+**Simple Othello/Reversi Game in Javascript

-This project was created many years ago and I had planned to update it with jquery.
+This project was created many years ago when I was learning javascript.
+The game can be accessed by opening the othello.html file.